hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 C API Overview
 ---------------

-At the C level, Python objects are represented as ``PyObject *``, i.e. (mostly) opaque pointers to some common "base struct".
+In CPython, at the C level, Python objects are represented as ``PyObject *``, i.e. (mostly) opaque pointers to some common "base struct".

-CPython uses a very simple memory management scheme: when you create an object, you allocate a block of memory of the appropriate size on the heap: depending on the details you might end up calling different allocators, but for the sake of simplicity, you can think that this ends up being a call to ``malloc()``.
+CPython uses a very simple memory management scheme: when you create an object, you allocate a block of memory of the appropriate size on the heap;
+depending on the details you might end up calling different allocators, but for the sake of simplicity, you can think that this ends up being a call to ``malloc()``.
 The resulting block of memory is initialized and casted to to